deciocferreira/AWS-Fundamentals/OtherAWSServices.md

 AWS Cloud9 is a cloud-based integrated development environment (IDE) that lets you write, run, and debug your code with just a browser.

+Tape Gateway
+Tape Gateway is a cloud-based Virtual Tape Library (VTL).
+It presents your backup application with a VTL interface, consisting of a media changer and tape drives.
+You can create virtual tapes in your virtual tape library using the AWS Management Console.